at the start of the French and Indian War, Gov. Dinwiddie called the General Assembly into session

 Youngkin vetoed nine of the ten bills introduced by the Democratic legislator, even though six of them had passed unanimously through both houses.
 By denying the Democrat the opportunity to claim credit, the governor sent a message but also exacerbated partisan tensions in the legislature.16

 Both houses of the 2024 General Assembly sent 1,046 bills to Governor Youngkin, a Republican.
-He vetoed 153 bills, while signing 777 bills and amending 116 bills.
+He vetoed 153 bills while signing 777 bills and amending 116 bills.
 The relatively high number of vetoes reflected the partisan difference between the Executive and Legislative branches, after the results of the 2023 election switched the House of Delegates from Republican to a Democratic majority.17

 The governor considered vetoing the budget, after the General Assembly had revised his proposal substantially and incorporated policies into funding which Governor Youngkin opposed.
 Another option was to use his line item veto power for appropriation bills and strike funding for specific proposals.
-The legal authority for line item vetos of appropriation bills has been questioned, but both Republican and Democratic governors have used that power anyway.
+The legal authority for line item vetoes of appropriation bills has been questioned, but both Republican and Democratic governors have used that power anyway.

 In response, the House Majority leader said:18